fabiofalopes/maruxa-core/README.md

 - The application requires proper audio input device configuration on your system
 - FFmpeg must be available in your system PATH
 - Audio files are temporarily stored in the 'recordings' directory

+---

+# Notes

+## Codebase Cleanup

+To maintain a clean and efficient codebase, we've removed and reviewed several unused or redundant files.
+Below are the details of the cleanup process:

+### Removed Files

+- **`src/llm/rag_engine.py`**
+  - **Reason:** This file was not referenced anywhere in the project and has been safely deleted.

+### Review files

+- **Test Scripts**
+  - **`src/test_stt.py`**
+  - **`src/test_tts.py`**
+  - **Reason:** These were previously used for testing speech-to-text and text-to-speech functionalities.
+If you plan to perform future tests, consider keeping them; otherwise, they've been removed to streamline the codebase.

+### Reviewed for Potential Removal

+- **`src/config/setup.py`**
+  - **Action Needed:** Verify if this setup script is invoked elsewhere (e.g., during installation or initialization).
+If it's no longer required, consider removing it or integrating its functionality into the main setup process.

+- **`src/platform_setup.py`**
+  - **Action Needed:** This script checks for FFmpeg dependencies but isn't currently called from `main.py`.
+Decide whether to integrate its checks into the main application flow or remove it if redundant.

+### Dependency Files

+- **`requirements-extra.txt`**
+- **`requirements-cuda.txt`**
+  - **Action Needed:** Ensure that the dependencies listed are still relevant to the project's current state.
+Remove any packages that are no longer needed to reduce bloat and potential security vulnerabilities.

+### Recommendations

+- **Comprehensive Code Audit:**
+  - Use tools like [Vulture](https://github.com/jendrikseipp/vulture) to scan the codebase for any additional dead code or unused imports.

+- **Documentation Update:**
+  - Reflect the current project structure and dependencies in the `README.md` and other relevant documentation files to provide accurate guidance for future contributors and users.

+- **Version Control Best Practices:**
+  - Always commit changes before making deletions.
+This ensures that you can restore any files if needed in the future.

+By adhering to these cleanup steps, we aim to enhance the maintainability and performance of the project.

+---